 While a few kinds of IRAs exist, the primary types are traditional and Roth IRAs.
 A traditional IRA lets you deduct contributions from taxable income, but you will later pay taxes on any interest or growth you earn upon making withdrawals.
 Conversely, Roth IRAs allow you to pay taxes upfront, so you don’t have to pay them later after accruing interest.

 Why does this all matter?
-Self-directed IRAs let you take control of choosing how your account is invested.
+Self-directed IRAs let you take control of choosing how your account is invested, whether in the stock market or in real estate.
 Typically, individuals use their IRAs to invest in financial assets such as stocks and bonds, but you can also use an IRA to buy rental properties.

 Choose Your Self-Directed IRA